Social and Environmental Sustainability

 Our Commitment to Sustainability

-Long before sustainability became a buzz word, CET embraced the principles this term embodies.
+Sustainability is built into our mission.
 Since our inception in 1982, we have believed in the power of education, the importance of cultural respect, the vitality of our planet’s diversity, and the invaluable exchange of ideas between human beings.
-These principles are reflected in everything we do, and every day, we strive to do more, do better, and make a difference.
+These principles of social and environmental responsibility are reflected in everything we do, and every day, we strive to do more, do better, and make a difference.

 Eco-Friendly Practices at CET